Aandava Perumal: Release and reception

 The film released on 1 March 2013 along with six other films.

 Malini Mannath of The New Indian Express opined that "A film you wouldn't mind watching once".
 A critic from The Times of India said that "Aandava Perumal is hampered by the stereotypes it portrays, and then wastes times untying these knots".
 A critic from Sify wrote that "The film less than 2 hours is a total waste of time".
-A critic from Behindwoods stated that the film was "As cliched and contrived as it can get".